 This is important when we are building Causal models, and we want to make optimum causal decisions.

-Help for all options is directly available in the User Interface via the Property Editor.
+Help for all settings is directly available in the User Interface via the Property Editor.

 The optimizer can be configured to include fixed evidence, that does not change during the optimization process.